mrocklin/cmsc15200/assignments/hw0/index.md

 A Few Linux Commands
 --------------------

-Open a terminal by going to *Applications:Accessories:Terminal*.
+Open a terminal by going to **Applications:Accessories:Terminal**.
 You may want to right click on the Terminal option and select "Add this launcher to Panel" to make this useful program accessible on the top panel of the screen.
 We'll use it quite a bit.

-type
+Now type

     pwd

 to print your working directory (where you are).
 You should get something like `/home/your_username`.
-This is your home directory.
+This is your home directory; all of your files will live here.

 You can list the files and directories in this directory by typing